8bitperson/Entity-s-story/README.md

 # Entity-s-story
 To play use the space key

-when game end please reload and press play
+When game ends please reload and press play

-Still a work in progress.
+Still a work in progress and not near completion.

+Please report any bugs found

+Currently on ver 0.3